 We will be looking to add some more customisation here in future and we'd love to hear from you what you're looking for.

-Once done, click save and tab number 5, Schedule and Send.
+Once xomplete, click save and you will be taken to the 'Delivery' options.
+Schedule and Send.

 Choose from daily, weekly or monthly and add the settings that apply to your choice.